kevcjones-archived/yeoman-ember-jasmine-handlebars-helloworld/README.md

 Getting Started
 ===============

+1. Clone to a folder
-1. Make sure you have setup Yeoman - visit yeoman.io
+2. Make sure you have setup Yeoman - visit yeoman.io
-2. ``$ yeoman clean`` Will perform the workaround for handlebars auto building
+3. ``$ yeoman clean`` Will perform the workaround for handlebars auto building
-3. ``$ yeoman server`` As normal will run with the compiled handlebars and watch for changes
+4. ``$ yeoman server`` As normal will run with the compiled handlebars and watch for changes

 Credits